TonicAI/tim_helm_charts/README.md

 doubt, set `global.tonicPullSecret` to the value provided to you by your Tonic representative.

+Finally, a RSA AES-256 keypair should be generated and the _PUBLIC_ key provided as `web.configuration.masterCert.publicKey`.
+The accompanying private key should be generated with a password that is SHA256 hashed to ensure proper key length.
+This key pair is used to provided administrative access to TIM.

 A minimal values would look like:

 ```yaml